 What makes a balanced dog food?

-Just because a food is good for us doesn’t necessarily mean it’s safe for dogs.
+Just because a particular food item is good for us doesn’t necessarily mean it’s safe for dogs.
 Dog foods must give your pooch all the nutrients he needs for an active and healthy life.
-Depending on the size and activity level of your dog, he needs Protein, vegetable-based diet that has a balance of fats and carbohydrates:
+Depending on the size and activity level of your dog, he needs a Protein, vegetable-based diet that has a balance of fats and carbohydrates:

 Small, low-activity dogs need only about 185 – 370 calories daily while Large pooch may need between 1,000 – 2,000 calories.

 Coconuts contain dietary fibre, vitamins, minerals and anti-oxidants – hence a great food for your dog.
 Coconut water is also a great way to hydrate your dog and replenish lost electrolytes.

 Human food for dogs – what’s safe for your dog

 - Peanut butter: Peanut butter contains heart-healthy fats, along with vitamin B and vitamin E. (Please ensure that your brand of peanut butter doesn’t contain xylitol.)

 - Carrots: Bugs Bunny’s favorite food is good for your dog too!
 Carrots are high in vitamin A and beta-carotene.
 Low in calories and high in fiber and vitamins, crunching on carrots is good for dogs.

 - Yoghurt: High in protein and calcium, plain yoghurt that doesn’t contain added sugar or artificial sweeteners.is an ideal treat for dogs, especially if your pooch suffers from digestion problems.

 - Banana: Rich in potassium, fibre, and magnesium, Bananas have lots of pyridoxine (Vitamin B6), which helps metabolize proteins and regulates blood cell function so the blood can bring more oxygen to the brain and muscle.